lux-org/lux/doc/source/advanced/executor.rst

 	from sqlalchemy import create_engine
 	engine = create_engine("postgresql://postgres:lux@localhost:5432")

+Note that users will have to install these packages on their own if they want to connect Lux to their databases.
-Once this connection is created, users can connect the lux config to the database using the set_SQL_connection command.
+Once this connection is created, users can connect the lux config to the database using the :code:`set_SQL_connection` command.

 .. code-block:: python

 	lux.config.set_SQL_connection(connection)

-When the :code:`set_SQL_connection` function is called, Lux fetches the details required to connect to your PostgreSQL database and generate useful recommendations.
+After the SQL connection is set, Lux fetches the details required to connect to your PostgreSQL database and generate useful recommendations.

 Connecting a LuxSQLTable to a Table/View
 ----------------------------------------

 LuxSQLTables can be connected to individual tables or views created within your Postgresql database.
-This can be done by specifying the table/view name in the constructor.
+This can be done by specifying the table or view name in the constructor.
+..
 We are actively working on supporting joins between multiple tables.
-But as of now, the functionality is limited to one table/view per LuxSQLTable object only.
+But as of now, the functionality is limited to one table or view per LuxSQLTable object only.

 .. code-block:: python

 	sql_tbl = LuxSQLTable(table_name = "my_table")

-You can also connect a LuxSQLTable to a table/view by using the set_SQL_table function.
+Alternatively, you can also connect a LuxSQLTable to a table or view by using :code:`set_SQL_table`:

 .. code-block:: python